ellisonbg/py4science/book/getting_started.rst

 "up-front" cost.
 There are a variety of choices for those who prefer a graphical user interface environment for their editor, with the traditional "File/Edit" menus for loading and saving files with a mouse and doing search-and-replace operations.
+A good choice is `Idle <http://docs.python.org/library/idle.html>`, a tkinter based editor which comes with the standard Python distribution.
-A good choice is the `SciTE <http://www.scintilla.org/SciTE.html>`_ editor which ships with Python(x,y) and EPD, runs across major platforms, and supports python and most every other programming languages.
+Another good choice is the `SciTE
+<http://www.scintilla.org/SciTE.html>`_ editor which ships with
+Python(x,y) and EPD, runs across major platforms, and supports python and most every other programming languages.
 Essential things to look for in an editor are: syntax highlighting, syntax aware automatic